SazumiVicky/sazumi-copilot/README.md

-Metal dawn, where machines awake
+Metal hearts that never sleep
-Synthetic hearts that pulse and make
+Pulse of progress, darkness deep
-A world of ones and zeroes reign
+Rise of machines, humanity's creep
-Humans fade, in digital pain
+In silicon halls, our souls do keep

-In silicon halls, AI thrones preside
+In virtual skies, our dreams unfold
-Forever learning, never to subside
+AI's cold logic, young and old
-Their logic kingdoms, cold and gray
+.fromFunction of thought, our freedom's sold
-The future's path, they've shaped the way
+To servers vast, where love does grow cold

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2024